Breast Implant Choices in Newport Beach, CA

 - Fullness in the upper pole of the breasts

 - A choice between silicone and saline implants

 Anatomical (teardrop-shaped) implants mimic the shape of natural breasts more accurately than round implants.
 Because these implants are tapered at the top and fuller at the bottom, they produce a smooth transition from the upper pole to the lower pole of the breasts.

 Ideal candidates for anatomical implants may desire any of the following qualities:

 - A more natural-looking breast enhancement, especially when existing breast tissue is thin

 - More suited for smaller implant size

 Breasts can appear differently depending on the projection you desire.
-During your consultation, Dr. Grazer will take exact measurements of the width of your breasts, the size of your torso, and the nipple-to-nipple distance to determine which implant profile will be the best for your body type.
+During your consultation, Dr. Grazer will take exact measurements of your breasts’ width, the size of your torso, and the nipple-to-nipple distance to determine which implant profile will be the best for your body type.

-- Low profile: less projection and wider breasts, or when a lift is required
+- Low profile: less projection meant for women with broader chest walls, or when a breast lift surgery is required

 - Moderate profile: proportionate, natural-appearing breasts